srl-labs/learn-srlinux/docs/ndk/guide/dev/go/the-hard-way/main.md

 ## Initializing the Application

-And finally in the main function we initialize the greeter application and start it:
+In the end, we initializa the app the same way:

 ```go title="main.go"
 --8<-- "https://raw.githubusercontent.com/srl-labs/ndk-greeter-go/v0.1.0/main.go:main-init-app"